skip to main content

 Some states offer incentives for business owners to incorporate within their borders, such as Delaware or Nevada.
 While you may be tempted to choose one of these states as a home for your business due to tax benefits, in many cases the extra fees and paperwork won't be worth the hassle.
 Let's explore the process of incorporating in another state to help you decide if this is the right choice for you.

 The process of setting up a business varies from state to state, however there is no rule that you must form a business in the state you live in.
 In fact, no state requires that a business owner live in the state where the business is incorporated.
 That said, every state requires that you maintain a registered agent (address within the state) to receive legal notifications and communications from the state.
 You can use a third party registered agent service for this which will come with some costs, but usually only a few hundred dollars a year.
 The second thing to keep in mind is that if you form your business in another state, but plan on operating in your home state, you will need to foreign qualify, and pay the required taxes in your state anyway.
 So if you planned on forming a business in a business friendly state just to avoid taxes, you might be pretty disappointed next April.
-But, if you are forming a multi-state business, it is wise to choose the most business friendly state to form your business, and foreign qualify in the others.
+But, if you are forming a multi-state business, it is wise to choose the best state to incorporate your business, and foreign qualify in the others.

 If you have a physical business, as in an office space or building with employees, and your customers primarily come from the community you are located, then you are probably going to want to simply incorporate in your home state.
 Whenever a company does business within a single state, it has to register with the state government, which means paying the necessary taxes and filling out paperwork.
 Of course, if it is worth it, you can incorporate in another state and register as a foreign company in your home state.
 It really is all a matter of determining how much money and time you stand to save, and if it is worth the extra effort.